mariberg/aws-bootcamp-cruddur-2023/README.md

 **Honeycomb** was used as an observability tool as an addition to AWS X-Ray mainly because it was very straightforward to instrument and easy to use.

 **Rollbar** was configured to be used for monitoring and bug-tracking.

+## Current status

+I have completed weeks 0-9 as documented in the below journal.
+I am currently working towards completing weeks 10-11 and haven't yet written the journal for those weeks.

 ## Weekly journal